Trump ups federal share of West Virginia 2016 flood recovery

 Gov. Jim Justice's office said Friday that Trump approved his request to increase the federal share from 75% to 90% for public assistance projects.

-Justice's office says a recent award of $131.7 million in Federal Emergency Management Agency funds to rebuild two Nicholas County schools helped the state meet the threshold for a cost-share increase.
+A recent award of $131.7 million in Federal Emergency Management Agency funds to rebuild two Nicholas County schools helped the state meet the threshold for a cost-share increase, the governor's office said.